shivathapaa/Nepali-Date-Picker/README.md

 )
 ```

+Switching is animated: the headline, the month navigation and the grid fade and scale in together,
+so the change reads as the same day re-notated rather than as a new screen.
+A fade rather than a
+slide, because a horizontal slide is already month paging and a vertical one is already the
+calendar/typed-input toggle.
+Nothing to configure, and the platform's own "remove animations"
+setting suppresses it.

 The same two parameters exist on `NepaliDateRangePicker`, `NepaliDatePickerDocked`,
 `NepaliDatePickerWithEnglishDate` and `NepaliDateRangePickerWithEnglishDate`.
 The wheel and the text
 fields take `initialCalendarSystem` / `calendarSystem` instead, since they have no state holder to